 Leah Nicholls joined Public Justice's D.C. office in September 2012 as the Kazan-Budd Attorney.
 She was previously senior staff attorney for civil rights and general public interest at the Georgetown University Law Center's Institute for Public Representation.
 Leah had also been a teaching fellow and adjunct law professor at the Law Center.

 rwebster [at] publicjustice [dot] net

-Richard Webster is the Power-Cotchett Attorney in the Environmental Enforcement Project at Public Justice.
+Richard Webster is a Staff Attorney in the Environmental Enforcement Project at Public Justice.
 He had been the Legal Director of the Eastern Environmental Law center, formerly the Rutgers Environmental Law Clinic, since 2005.
 Before that, Richard was an attorney with the environmental group at Arnold & Porter in New York.

 mwessler [at] publicjustice [dot] net